gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 - **Behavior:**

-Data types also dictate what operations can be performed with them.
+Types can dictate what operations can be performed with them.
 For instance, arithmetic operations are typically defined for numeric types like integers and floats.

 TypeScript example,